 There is no Metro train system in Bogotá.
 There is a similar system called TransMilenio.
 These are RED colored long buses that have dedicated lanes and stations.

-You will need a ticket to enter a TransMilenio station.
+You will need a ticket to enter any TransMilenio station.
 TransMilenio buses can get very crowded during weekdays.
-A one way ride costs about $2000 COP.
+A one-way ride costs about $2000 COP.

 The bus system in Bogotá is called SITP.
 These are BLUE colored buses that connect the areas that TransMilenio does not.
 SITP buses can get very crowded during weekdays.

-Yellow colored taxis are available all over the city.
-In the airport and the bus terminal there are prepaid taxi counters.
+Yellow-colored taxis are available all over the city.
+At the airport and the bus terminal, there are prepaid taxi counters.

-- One way ride ticket – Each one way ride ticket costs about $2000 COP.
-You can buy one way ride tickets at any TransMilenio station.
+- One way ride ticket – Each one-way ride ticket costs about $2,500 COP.
+You can buy one-way ride tickets at any TransMilenio station.

 At the airport, ATMs are available near the exists.
 ATMs are available pretty much everywhere in the city.